awsdocs/aws-glue-developer-guide/doc_source/start-development-endpoint.md

  With a development endpoint, you can create a notebook server to test your ETL scripts with Zeppelin notebooks\.
 To enable communication to your notebook, specify a security group with inbound rules for both HTTPS \(port 443\) and SSH \(port 22\)\.
 Ensure that the rule's source is either 0\.0\.0\.0/0 or the IP address of the machine that is connecting to the notebook\.

-**Note**
-When using a custom DNS, ensure that the custom DNS server is able to do forward and reverse resolution for the entire subnet CIDR where the notebook server is launched\.

 **To set up a security group**

 1. Sign in to the AWS Management Console and open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.